ethanitovitch/htgaa_python_course/windows/chapter_4/readme.md

 If the above was a little too complicated (I know it was for me when I first started learning about this stuff) I hope going through what this looks like in practice might clear some things up.

 Okay so let's set up our first virtual environment.
-First, in the terminal, cd into the root of this project (into `~/Desktop/Projects/PythonCourse` you can confirm you're at the right spot by running `pwd` in the terminal).
+First, in the terminal, cd into the root of this project (into `C:\Users\YourUsername\Desktop\Projects\PythonCourse` - replace `YourUsername` with your actual Windows username, and you can confirm you're at the right spot by running `cd` in Command Prompt or `pwd` in PowerShell).
 Then create a virtual environment named `env` with `python -m venv env`.
-Now let's activate the virtual environment with `source env/bin/activate`.
+Now let's activate the virtual environment.
+If you're using PowerShell, run `env\Scripts\Activate.ps1`.
+If you're using Command Prompt, run `env\Scripts\activate.bat`.
 Done!
 You can confirm the virtual environment is activated by noticing the (env) in your terminal.
 You can deactivate the environment by entering `deactivate` into your terminal.
 But keep the env activated for now.

 ![Env](../../images/env.png)